-During fiscal year 2018, we had a change in our valuation allowance of approximately \$2.3 million.
-At June 30, 2018, we have U.S. federal tax loss carry-forwards of approximately \$11.7 million.
+During fiscal year 2019, we had a change in our valuation allowance of approximately \$2.4 million.
+At June 30, 2019, we have U.S. federal tax loss carry-forwards of approximately \$15.0 million.
 These net operating loss carry-forwards ("NOL") will begin expiring in 2031.
 Use of NOLs, however, may be limited if we undergo an ownership change.
 Generally, an ownership change occurs if certain persons or groups, increase their aggregate ownership in us by more than 50 percentage points looking back over a rolling three-year period.
 If an ownership change occurs, our ability to use our NOLs to reduce income taxes is limited to an annual amount, or the Section 382 limitation, equal to the fair market value of our common stock immediately prior to the ownership change multiplied by the long term tax-exempt interest rate, which is published monthly by the Internal Revenue Service.
 In the event of an ownership change, NOLs can be used to offset taxable income for years within a carry-forward period subject to the Section 382 limitation.
-The Company performed an evaluation as of June 30, 2018.
+The Company performed an evaluation as of June 30, 2019.
+From June 30, 2018 to June 30, 2019 there were no ownership changes under the meaning of Section 382.
 The Company experienced an ownership change on March 22, 2013.
 Based upon the Company's determination of its annual limitation related to this ownership change, management believes that Section 382 should not otherwise limit the Company's ability to utilize its federal or state NOLs during their applicable carryforward periods.